 It’s designed to help you quickly and neatly draw chemical reactions for both homework and professional work while also providing references for fundamental equations, physical constants and unit conversions in every-day chemistry.
 The stencil will also help you draw boat conformations, benzene rings, carbon chains, cyclopropane, cyclobutance and cyclopentane!

 Use the straight edge of The Pocket Chemist to keep your lines straight and measure each line length to 5 mm to keep things proportional.
-Finish by filling in alternating “up” and “down” axial bonds moving around the cyclohexane ring.
+Finish by filling in alternating “up” and “down” axial position bonds moving around the cyclohexane plane of the ring.

-You can align the straight edge of The Pocket Chemist to one of the existing lines then slide it into position to make your equatorial bond perfectly parallel.
-This applies for all six equatorial bonds and in both cyclohexane ring flip variations!
+You can align the straight edge of The Pocket Chemist to one of the existing lines then slide it into position to make your equatorial position bond perfectly parallel.
+This applies for all six equatorial bonds and in both cyclohexane ring flip conformations!

-The ring flip chair conformation is mirrored across either a horizontal or vertical line on your paper.
+The ring flip chair conformation (or chair flip) is mirrored across either a horizontal or vertical line on your paper.
 If you have The Pocket Chemist, simply flip it over.
 You don’t need to worry about the rotation since it has rotational symmetry.